mabeh19/DuckE/README.md

 1. EventQueue - queue for events which can be retrieved
 2. Mutex/Semaphore - resource guards, will be implemented in a similar way as events
 3. FFile - integration with [FFile filesystem](https://github.com/mabeh19/FFile)
+4. Timing analysis - the goal is to allow for static timing analysis of tasks, which would be available for configurations using very strict requirements for tasks.